 Last Updated on

-But disciplining a toddler doesn’t mean restricting him to a set of rules and resorting to punishments.
+But disciplining a toddler doesn’t mean restricting him/her to a set of rules and resorting to punishments.
 Parents need to realise that children are adventurous by nature and hence you should not stop them from experimenting and exploring.
 Discipline should be a way of instructing and training a toddler to implement good behaviour.
 To discipline a child, parents should try positive reinforcement when the toddler resorts to inappropriate behaviour.

 For most parents, disciplining their kids is not an easy job.
 Of course, raising and disciplining a child is never easy, but with some efforts, you surely can succeed.